jcbauman/BeatitudeApp/README.md

 An app to link Spotify playback with MapKit and allow users to create and experience location-based playlists.
 ​
 ## Audience
 The app will target people with premium Spotify accounts, which includes 70 million people globally.
-The app will interest people with a new take on music experience, and allow them to create and share mood and experiences
+The app will interest people with a new take on music experience, and allow them to create and share moods and experiences
 ​
 ## Experience
 The app has a quick onboarding message of how it works then asks them to sign into Spotify one time.
 The user will see a table-view of their created playlists with the option to create a new experience.
 When the user creates a new experience, they are taken to a MapView where they are able to drop, edit, and delete pins and their corresponding radiuses to create zones.
 As they set the zones, they are able to do a Spotify search for a song and set the link with Spotify URI.
 In the experience list, users are able to play a playlist, which will run in the background updating users’ current location.
 As they enter a new tagged zone, the corresponding song will start playing in a Spotify player.